microse-rpc/microse-node/docs/api.md

 ```

 By default, the `serverId` is automatically set according to the `dsn` of the
-server, and updated after finishing the connect.
+server, and updated after established the connect.
 However, if an ID is set when
 serving the RPC server, it would be better to set `serverId` to that ID as well.

 By default `timeout` is set `5000`ms, it is used to force a timeout error when